On A Crowded Bus

 25) They had the history and the interruptions.

-Carol Dorf is a Zoeglossia fellow, and a Jewish Studio Project fellow whose books include “Theory-Headed Dragon.”
+_________Carol Dorf is a Zoeglossia fellow, and a Jewish Studio Project fellow whose books include “Theory-Headed Dragon.”
 Their writing appears on the Poetry Foundation website, and in the journals that include “Pleiades,” ”About Place,” “Cutthroat,” “The Reform Jewish Quarterly,” “Shofar,” “The Museum of Americana,” “Exposition Review,” “Unlikely Stories,” “The Journal of Humanistic Mathematics,” ”Scientific American,” and “Maintenant.”
 They are founding poetry editor of Talking Writing, and taught math in Berkeley USD.